GIScience/openrouteservice/docs/run-instance/configuration/ors/engine/profiles.md

 | `public-transport`             | `public-transport`                           |

 ::: warning
-In the directions endpoint, the profiles are addressed by their encoder name (e.g. `driving-car`)!
+The predefined settings override settings specified in the `profile_default` in your ors-config.yml or ors-config.env!
+This also means that you cannot enable all default profiles by simply setting `profile_default.enabled` to `true`.
+If you want to specify your own profile settings based on your specific `profile_default` values, you can work around this by naming your profile differently, e.g. `custom-car` instead of `car`.
+Note that the profile name can be chosen freely but cannot contain special characters that cannot be used for directory names on your operating system.
 :::

 ::: warning
-If you specified `profile_default` settings in your ors-config.yml or ors-config.env, they might not be taken into account (since v8.0.0)!
-This will be fixed in on of the next releases.
-As a workaround, you can move all `profile_default` settings to the specific profile where you need them to work.
+In the directions endpoint, the profiles are addressed by their encoder name (e.g. `driving-car`)!
 :::

 Properties for each (enabled) profile are set under `ors.engine.profiles.<profile>`, e.g.